pmillspaugh/dotcom.press/src/app/_archive/wordle.md

 _(5) To do this, I used heuristics like: does the request return a 404 or redirect?
 Does it include a title and meta description?
 Is the response content sufficiently large?
 For future experiments, I may try feeding each HTML response into a classifier LLM to better gauge legitimacy._

-_(6) The domain search provider I worked with has not yet made their API public, but I'll plug it and share my code when they do._
+_(6) [instantdomainsearch.com](https://instantdomainsearch.com/) has not yet released their API publicly at the time of this writing, but I had early access and got the OK to share it here._